scmgalaxy/helloworld-java-maven/readme.txt

-This is my fixed for dadlasd YOOD-1
+This is my fixed for dadlasd SYM
 For any questions - Please email me at DevOps@RajeshKumar.xyz
 # ========================NEXUS==============================